Ancient Rome walking tour

 Learn to ride a segway and then experience a guided tour that leads you along to the highlights of Rome.Read more......

-Ostia Antica is a huge archeological site that has become the main anchorage of ancient Rome.
-The city is distinguished because of the excellent preservation of its old buildings, remarkable mosaics and resplendent frescoes.
-It is known to be the oldest archeological relics having ruins that date back to the fourth century BC.
+Ostia Antica is a huge archeological site that was once the main trading harbor of ancient Rome.
+The city stands out for the excellent preservation of its old buildings, remarkable mosaics and resplendent frescoes.
+It is known to be one of the oldest archeological site, with findings that date back to the fourth century BC.
 It served as a trading harbor and at the same time as a naval seaport.
-Ostia also functioned as a buffer that protected Rome from possible invasion by river.
+Ostia also functioned as a outpost to protect Rome from possible attacks by river.

-Ostia Antica was founded by King Ancus Martinus in 620 BC.
-It is situated at the mouth of Tiber River, thus named as Ostia that was derived from a Latin word “osmium” which means “mouth”.
-It was thought to be the first Colony of Rome.
+Ostia Antica was founded by King Ancus Martius in 620 BC.
+It is situated at the mouth of Tiber River, thus named as Ostia that was derived from a Latin word “ostium” which means “river mouth”.
+It was thought to be the first colony of Rome.

 Under the leadership of Tiberius, the city was further developed in the 1st century AD.
 It was also Tiberius who ordered the construction of the first Forum in the city.
-Ostia Antica reached its peak in the 2nd century AD with a population of 75, 000.
-It was also during this time when many buildings and structures were constructed in the city.
-The constructions were initiated by Emperor Hadrian, Trajan and Pius Antunius.
+Ostia Antica reached its peak in the 2nd century AD with a population of 75,000.
+During this time, many buildings and structures were constructed in the city.
+The constructions were initiated by Emperor Hadrian, Trajan and Antoninus Pius.
 The new buildings were built over the old structures.

-During the 4th century, the city was infected by Malaria, which had triggered the people to leave the city.
-This had caused the city’s initial deterioration.
-As the Roman Empire concluded, Ostia also gradually decayed.
-And in the 9th century, it was finally then abandoned because of the recurrent battles and invasions.
+During the 4th century, the city was hit by a malaria epidemic, which triggered the people to leave the city.
+For Ostia, this was the start of its decline.
+When the Roman Empire ended, the city suffered a further decline.
+Then, in the 9th century, it was finally abandoned because of the recurrent sacks and invasions.

 Interesting Spots in Ostia Antica